 All road vehicles—cars, trucks, trailers, caravans and so on—must be entered on the RAV before they can be provided to the market for the first time in Australia.

 Entry on the RAV is almost always a prerequisite for being able to register a vehicle for road use.

 Vehicle type approval is the pathway to allowing an unlimited number of vehicles of a particular type to be imported and/or entered on the RAV.
 It identifies the applicable national road vehicle standards for a road vehicle type and specifies the documents required to confirm compliance with them.
 This option is generally used for commercial quantities of road vehicles.

 Concessional RAV entry approval is the pathway for importing and/or entering road vehicles on the RAV one-by-one on behalf of an approval holder.
 For example, specialist and enthusiast vehicles.
 A separate application is required for each road vehicle.

 Visit importing a road vehicle into Australia for more information.

-All applications under the RVS legislation are submitted through ROVER, our online applications and approvals portal.
+All applications are submitted through ROVER, our online applications and approvals portal.

 What else has changed?